Realizable Learning is All You Need: The Core Reduction: Finite Label Classes

-In this section, we give a more detailed exposition of our main reduction as covered in \Cref{sec:overview-base}, including the more general setting of arbitrary loss on constant size label spaces (in the distribution-family model), matching lower bounds, and additional discussion of non-uniform covers.
-As mentioned previously, since there is no known combinatorial characterization of learnability in the distribution-family model, standard techniques \cite{Blumer,ben1995finiteY,vapnik1971,natarajan1989} cannot be used, and it is plausible that no combinatorial characterization of learnability exists for this model at all \cite{ben2017learning}.
+In this section, we give a more detailed exposition of our main reduction as covered in \Cref{sec:overview-base} for the general setting of arbitrary loss on constant size label spaces, matching lower bounds, and additional discussion of non-uniform covers.
+As mentioned previously, since there is no combinatorial characterization of learnability in the distribution-family model \cite{lechner2023impossibility}, standard techniques \cite{Blumer,ben1995finiteY,vapnik1971,natarajan1989} cannot be used.

 Before jumping into our reduction proper, it is worth re-iterating why we can't simply take the approach of prior works and rely on \textit{uniform convergence}, a strong condition which promises that on a large enough sample, the empirical error of every hypothesis will be close to its true error.
 While uniform convergence was a very popular technique in the early years of learning, practitioners have since moved away from the paradigm which fails to capture learning rates seen in practice \cite{zhang2021,nagarajan2019}.
 Indeed it soon became clear that the technique failed to capture even basic theoretical models such as the distribution-dependent setting (as discussed in \Cref{prop:uc-bc}).
 In later sections, we will even see distribution-free models where uniform convergence fails, such as the Partial PAC model \cite{long2001agnostic,alon2021theory} which captures realistic scenarios such as learning with margin.
 Since even the most basic modifications of PAC-learning fail to satisfy uniform convergence, it is clear we need to move beyond the condition to gain a more general understanding of the common phenomenon of equivalence between learning models.